adamjmosebach/wedding-planning-app/README.md

 ### Post-MVP

-> Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
-This will be helpful when you return to your project after graduation!
+It would be nice if the user could be able to:

-- Be able to select specific vendor reviews from
+- Select specific vendor reviews from a dropdown of reviewed vendors
-- _Utilize the Giphy API to welcome new users with funny gifs._
+- View all of a user's past reviews
+- Email a reviewer directly from site
+- Star ratings
+- Log in
+- Favorites

 <br>